kevintersigni/kevintersigni/README.md

-- 📝 I regularly write articles on Medium (not yet but I'm working on it !) [https://medium.com/@kevin.tersigni](https://medium.com/@kevin.tersigni)
+- 📝 I regularly write articles on Medium (bullshit but I'm working on it !) [https://medium.com/@kevin.tersigni](https://medium.com/@kevin.tersigni)

 - 📫 How to reach me: **kevin.tersigni@me.com**